b93banks/Fizzbuzz_Assembly/README.md

 >* Print the numbers 1-100
 >* If the number is a multiple of 3 print "Fizz", instead of the number
 >* If the number is a multiple of 5 print "Buzz", instead of the number
->* For numbers which are multiples of both three and five print “FizzBuzz”
+>* For numbers which are multiples of both 3 and 5 print “FizzBuzz”

 Solving the problem in Assembly made me really focus on the logic for the problem.